 Application deadline

 This scheme is made possible through time limited EPSRC funds.
-The current deadline has been extended until 28 February 2023.
-Further deadlines will be posted here as they are announced.
+The current deadline is 31 January 2024.

 Review process